ellysh/video-game-bots/InGameBots/process-memory-access.md

     return pTeb;
 }
 ```
 Definition of `TEB` structure may differ between Windows versions.
-The structure is defined in `winternal.h` header file.
-You should clarify, how the structure looks like for your Windows version before to start working with it.
+The structure is defined in `winternal.h` header file that is provided by Windows SDK.
+You should clarify, how the structure looks like for your environment before to start working with it.
 This is an example of the structure for Windows 8.1 version:
 ```C++
 typedef struct _TEB {
     PVOID Reserved1[12];